fauxtix/DaisyPets/README.md

 # Key Features

 - Easy to use
 - Simple to upload documents related to medical records

+- Record vaccinations, visits to the vet, dewormers and feed dosage
+- Alerts for vaccines and application of dewormers

 - Expenses management
 - Blog entries (web project) - user entries / from url's
 - Todo lists (web project)
-- Record vaccinations, visits to the vet, dewormers and feed dosage
-- Alerts for vaccines and application of dewormers
-- Photo gallery (desktop project)
+- Photo gallery (desktop project, for now)
 - Contacts management

 # Screenshots (Windows forms)